DanielPikilidis/DIT-Announcements/README.md

 <br>
 Then to start the bot just run "python3 bot.py"
 <br>
-The permissions for the invitation are 19472.
-(Manage channels, View Channels, Send Messages, Embed links)
+The permissions for the invitation are 27664.
+(Manage channels, View Channels, Send Messages, Manage Messages, Embed links)